neondatabase/website/content/docs/ai/ai-concepts.md

 ---
 title: AI Concepts
-subtitle: Learn about embeddings and how they are used to build AI and LLM applications
+subtitle: Learn how embeddings are used to build AI applications
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.359Z'
 ---

 Embeddings are an essential component in building AI applications.
-Ths topic describes embeddings and how they are used in building AI and LLM applications.
+This topic describes embeddings and how they are used to build AI applications.

 ## What are embeddings?

 When working with unstructured data, a common objective is to transform it into a more structured format that is easier to analyze and retrieve.
-This transformation can be achieved through the use of 'embeddings', which are vectors containing an array of floating-point numbers that represent the features or dimensions of the data.
+This transformation can be achieved through the use of 'embeddings', which are vectors containing an array of floating-point numbers that represent the features or dimensions of your data.
 For example, a sentence like "The cow jumped over the moon" could be represented by an embedding that looks like this: [0.5, 0.3, 0.1].

 The advantage of embeddings is that they allow us to measure the similarity between different pieces of text.
 By calculating the distance between two embeddings, we can assess their relatedness - the smaller the distance, the greater the similarity, and vice versa.
 This quality is particularly useful as it enables embeddings to capture the underlying meaning of the text.